-"Child sex abuse" means an act against a child that is described as a sex offense or child exploitation as defined in 11 Del.C. §8550(2).
+"Child sexual abuse" means an act against a child that is described as a sexual offense or child exploitation as defined in 11 Del.C. §8550(2).

 "Child with disabilities" means a child diagnosed by a qualified professional as having a physical, intellectual, emotional, or developmental disability, or chronic medical condition.
-This disability may require modifications in the regular program of activities for that child at a center as listed in an individual education program "IEP," or individualized family service plan "IFSP," or as defined by applicable federal and State laws.

-"CHU" means the Department's Criminal History Unit.
+"CHU" means the Criminal History Unit in the Department of Services for Children, Youth and Their Families.

-"Clock hour(s)" means the actual number of hours a person spends attending the instructional portion of a training designed to develop or enhance early care and education and school-age competencies.
+"Clock hours" means the actual number of hours a person spends attending the instructional portion of a training designed to develop or enhance early care and education and school-age competencies.

-"Complaint investigation" means the process followed by the division to investigate accusations that a licensee is not complying with these regulations or applicable laws.
+"Complaint investigation" means the process followed by OCCL to investigate accusations that a licensee is not complying with these regulations or applicable laws.